 The way you treat employees largely determines whether they stay with you or choose to leave.
-A recent Harvard Business Review report notes that most employees would rather work for a “lovable fool” than a “competent jerk.”
+A Harvard Business Review report notes that most employees would rather work for a “lovable fool” than a “competent jerk.”

 My experience as an HR consultant and executive coach confirms that revelation.
 Recently, I worked with a manager who was an excellent administrator but, according to his direct reports, was a cold, insensitive, and task-driven boss.

 In a company employee-satisfaction survey, this manager ranked lowest among his peers in nearly all areas related to employee interactions.
 Some people respected him, but none liked him as a person.
 In turn, his department experienced high turnover and repeatedly lost top performers.
 He knew he had to change his leadership style–his retention woes were hurting his career and costing the company serious money–but he had no idea how to do it.

 What is the good news–for this guy and the many others like him?
 Most anyone can become a people person by learning how to behave like one.